etcaples/better-meal-splitter/README.md

 12. When the button is clicked to finalize the tax and tip, `combineTaxTip` is fired
   - the `tax` and `tip` are added to the `subtotal`, and saved as the `total`
   - after the `total` is set, `setIndivPercentages` is fired
-    - when `setIndivPercentages` is fired, it updated the value of eah participant in the `percentages` object (this amount is the price for that person, divided by the `subtotal`)
+    - when `setIndivPercentages` is fired, it updates the value of each participant in the `percentages` object (this amount is the price for that person, divided by the `subtotal`)
     - then `handlePageSubmit` fires and creates a key-value pair in the `totalAmounts` object, which stores the person's name as the key, and the person's `percentage` * the `total`, fixed to 2 decimals
       - TODO: also render any leftover change remaining (probably whoever is the unlucky penny pays the unlucky penny)
         - TODO: this can probably be assigned randomly